Morozzzko/Morozzzko.github.io/_drafts/being-conscious-about-data-modelling-pt1.md

 __The multitool__ is a nice attempt at a service object, but has a couple of fundamental flaws.

 * Similar to _the doer_, the name doesn't capture domain pretty well.
 I've seen people choose names like `OrderManager` or `OrderService`.
 Neither of those really exists in the domain.
-* Is it really a “service”, or is it a model in disguise?
+* Is it really a "service", or is it a model in disguise?
 You may achieve similar level of isolation by extracting the logic to a module / a concern and including it to your model.

 While I can totally understand the desire to use this design because it extracts and isolates the logic and makes it _feel_ like everything is better, I'd advise everyone to take a deeper look at their own paradigm and see if there are better tools to solve their problems.